johnmanny/meets/README.md

 # proj10-meetings
-Setting up meetings for between google calendar users
+Setting up meetings by analyzing the busy times of google calendars and producing freetime slots which users can email directly to potential attendees.

 ## Usage:
 A user clicks to begin on the homescreen and specifies a date and time